 What you should not expect to be served in Iran

-You will be able to have only the type of meat that are approved by Islam like lamb, beef, chicken, turkey, quail, fish, prawn, shrimp, and lobster in some restaurants.
+You will be able to have only the type of meat that is approved by Islam like lamb, beef, chicken, turkey, quail, fish, prawn, shrimp, and lobster in some restaurants.
 You can never find pork, snake, frog, and other kinds of meat that are prohibited in Islam.

-Alcoholic drinks like beer, wine, vodka, etc are not served in restaurants, hotels, etc. There’s a strong ban since the 1979 revolution in Iran against the production, possession and distribution of such drinks.
+Alcoholic drinks like beer, wine, vodka, etc are not served in restaurants, hotels, etc. There’s been a strong ban since the 1979 revolution in Iran against the production, possession, and distribution of such drinks.
 It’s not worth trying to find it under any circumstances either.

 Personal Rule of Thumb

-Nobody knows it better than you if certain type of food could bring issues to your stomach or not.
-Are you susceptible to fat food?
+Nobody knows better than you if a certain type of food could bring issues to your stomach or not.
+Are you susceptible to fatty food?
 Why don’t you keep away from such food anywhere you are in the world?

 If you already know your intestines are sensitive toward unknown bacteria, why should you insist on testing some new type of salad you’re attracted to?
 Isn’t it better just to look and learn about it instead of taking the risk and trying it?

 Keeping away from personal risky eating habits will save your traveling time and that of your fellow travelers.
-You will not want to keep an entire group of travelers for waiting and worried about you as you’ve ended in a clinic for two days due to a mistake.
+You will not want to keep an entire group of travelers waiting and worried about you as you’ve ended up in a clinic for two days due to a mistake.

 Iranian Foodstuff Are Healthy

 I must admit that despite all the precautionary steps recommended above, Iranian food is quite healthy and safe.
 Hygienic measures are closely supervised by related authorities and eating out is very popular among the people in Iran.
-In rare occasions, you may find some foodstuff dangerous to eat, etc. It’s just the common sense that dictates more caution for eating.
+On rare occasions, you may find some foodstuff dangerous to eat, etc. It’s just common sense that dictates more caution for eating.

 Just rest assured there are some very interesting and delicious food and drinks in Iran that you don’t want to miss when you visit Iran.

 More information about Iran Travel Tips & Advice!